Voyz/ibeam/README.md

 * `-v`, `--verbose` - More verbose output.

-Verify the Gateway is running by calling:
+Verify the Gateway is running as standalone by calling:
 ```
 curl -X GET "https://localhost:5000/v1/api/one/user" -k
 ```

 You will need additional environment requirements to run IBeam standalone.
-Read more about it in [Standalone Requirements](#standalone-requirements)
+Read more about it in [Standalone Environment](#standalone-environment)

+### Once started

+Once the Gateway is running and authenticated you can communicate with it like you would normally.
+Please refer to [Interactive Brokers' documentation][gateway] for more.

 ## Runtime environment requirements